 without reference to the external drive.
-This implies that the \mbox{$h_{|m|\geq2}$} are fixed functions of the external frequency $\omega$ and momentum $k$, which can be used to determine \mbox{$h_{0,\pm1}$}, as shown in Appendix~\ref{app:x_2}.
+This implies that \mbox{$h_{|m|\geq2}$} is a fixed function of the external frequency $\omega$ and momentum $k$, which can be used to determine \mbox{$h_{0,\pm1}$}, as shown in Appendix~\ref{app:x_2}.
 Defining

 the linear set of equations to describe the \mbox{$m=0,\pm 1$} subspace then reads \begin{widetext}

 \end{widetext} where we set \mbox{$F_{m\geq2}=0$} for the remainder of this work.
 Inverting Eq.~\eqref{eq:reduced_kinetic_theory} gives an analytical expression for $h_{m = 0, \pm1}$ in terms of $x_{\pm2}$, which is used to evaluate the charge current